WELDING

 Extraction solutions for welding fumes

-There are three technical approaches to the extraction of emissions during welding.
-In the case of several workplaces, large amounts of smoke and large workpieces, hall ventilation systems are usually more effective than spot extraction.
+There are three technical solutions for the extraction of emissions during welding.
+With several workstations, large quantities of fumes and large workpieces, hall ventilation systems are usually more effective than point extraction systems.

 SINGLE PLACE EXTRACTION

-Extraction of individual or several workplaces via an extraction system
+Extraction of individual or multiple workstations via an extraction unit

 FILTER TOWER

-Filtering of the hall air via a stationary filter tower without a pipe system
+Filtering the hall air via a stationary filter tower without a pipe system

 HALL EXTRACTION

-Filtering of the hall air via a pipe system and stationary extraction unit
+Filtering the hall air via a pipe system and stationary extraction unit

-The fume filters of the R series were specially designed for the extraction of fine smoke and fume particles and can be optionally extended with a HEPA H14 filter for carcinogenic stainless steel dusts.
-In this process, the smoke is captured via an Extraction hood or Extraction arm and filtered in the extraction system via several filter stages.
+The R series fume filters have been specially designed for the extraction of fine smoke and fume particles and can be optionally extended with a HEPA H14 filter for carcinogenic stainless steel dust.
+In this process, the smoke is captured via an Extraction hood or Extraction arm and filtered in the extraction unit via several filter stages.
 The cleaned air can then be fed back into the hall or outside.

 Thanks to the numerous configuration options, we can offer an optimal and future-proof extraction solution for every application.